RileyL-lab/RileyL-lab/README.md

 - 👀 I’m interested in Data Analytics and Translation
 - 🌱 I’m based in Germany
 - 🗣️ I can communicate in English, German, Italian, Russian
-- 💞️ I’m looking to collaborate on Multilingual Data Analysis Projects aimed to improve Customer Service Satisfaction for Internaltional Clientele and Localization Operations
+- 💞️ I’m looking to collaborate on Multilingual Data Analysis Projects aimed to improve Customer Service Satisfaction for International Clientele and Localization Operations
 - 📫 How to reach me: riley.lavetti@gmail.com